masaya-sasaki/beat-recommender2/README.md

  - Improve user experience
     Make sure that errors can be shown when there is a problem using try catch and showing those errors in error messages.
     Add validation to the selected favorite artists and genres (e.g. show error when there is more than 5 selected).

+ - Feature to try and play the song without leaving the web app.
+   Integration of Spotify Web Playback SDK.

+ - You can add the songs to the playlist from the web app.